PermutaTriangle/Permuta/README.md

 Recall that Av is just an alias of PermClass.

-You can ask whether a perm belongs to the perm class.
+You can ask whether a perm belongs to the perm class:

 ```python
 >>> 4321 in perm_class